pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

   </v-img>
 </div>

-The IMU is oriented in the frame, such that the x-axis points to the right, the y-axis points downwards and the z-axis points to the front.
+The IMU is oriented in the frame, such that the x-axis points to the right, the y-axis points to the front and the z-axis points upwards.